adobe/helix-shared/CONFIGURATION.md

 ## Discussion: the `code` property

 - the `code` property of a strain is either a giturl string or giturl object (but not an action name).
-- the `code` property points to the code git repository
-- if no code repository is specified the current directory is used
-- if a code repository is specified, `hlx` must clone/pull the respective branch and use that checkout as code base.

 ## Discussion: action names